Showing posts with label passionfruit. Show all posts

 Expat.
 Expatriate.
 Person who lives in a country that is not his or her own native land.
 I have figured out over my last 25 years as same, that the term expat is not widely known among people who do not live overseas or travel extensively.
 Those who are familiar with the term often have some exaggerated preconceived notions of what it means and they usually involve a fancy lifestyle and living high on the hog.

 I cannot deny that there are many advantages to expat living, especially if one is sent somewhere wonderful (And here I quote my friend, Valorie, who, upon being told that my family was being transferred from our mutual location of Balikpapan, Indonesia, to Paris, France, exclaimed, “People don’t LIVE in Paris, Stacy!
 They go there on holiday!) but there are also disadvantages.
-The biggest one is saying goodbye to people we have worked with, cheered at school sporting events with, parented our children with, grown to love.

 This is a long and very round about way of saying that I went to a going-away party last night.
 And the only thing that eases the pain of saying of goodbye is good food and good drink.
 And spending the evening laughing with good friends.